vizsladude/mynewblog/mynewblog/index.md

-title: Without continual growth and progress, such words as improvement, achievement, and success have no meaning.
+Without continual growth and progress, such words as improvement, achievement, and success have no meaning.
 Benjamin Franklin.
 ---
 # PYTHON
 I will present here my learning journey as well as tips / struggles towards learning Python.
 Hopefully it will be useful not only for me, but also for other learners.